Can I use lime to control ammonia in my horse’s stall?

 - Calcium carbonate.
 This stuff is just called lime, ag lime, daily lime, garden lime.
 It’s benign - it won’t burn your horse, or poison your horse.
 It’s also a super fine powder that has a way of ending up in your horse’s lungs, made from crushed limestone.
 Dust and ammonia are not friendly to your horse’s lungs.

 - Calcium carbonate also fails to remove ammonia odor, it can only cover it up.
 It also becomes as slippery as snot when it’s wet - like when it’s put on urine spots!

 - Calcium hydroxide.
 This is also known as hydrated lime.
 It’s also highly dusty, and when it’s wet (from urine or water) it becomes caustic and can cause serious burns on your horse’s skin.
 It can also cause eye damage, keeping in mind that eyes don’t grow back.

 - Perhaps the biggest problem is that calcium hydroxide actually causes more ammonia to be formed.
-BAD.
+This totally defeats the purpose!

 Amazing alternatives to lime when dealing with ammonia in stalls are products that are created from minerals.
 One popular example is zeolite, which is a mineral that specializes in removing other substances from the environment.
 Technically it’s a sieve, but I think of it as an ammonia vacuum cleaner.